 In addition to making that official, I managed to start a few social outlets in other areas.
 These included the deviantART group (an idea I had in relation to podcast artist midgear) and the ECur Twitter and Facebook pages.

 I wasn’t able to leave my city, but I vouched to at least get involved in EC’s panel for PAX East 2012.
 I formulated the idea to have the panel open with a tribute to Extra Credits made up of testimonials from their friends and fans.
 My first Skype interviewees included some of my kind friends on Mumble, and I was later to move up the chain with guys like MovieBob and the guys from No Right Answer.
 At the time, I didn’t know much about the logistics of a panel, so not much happened at all.
 Regrettably, I got into sorta a fit, but oh well.
 I ended up just posting my tribute video and the individual testimonials on a forum thread, and it got some positive feedback.
-I managed to get a few more testimonials out of it, and I’m still taking offers and submissions.
+I managed to get a few more testimonials out of it, and I’m still taking offers and submissions on its official page.

 Around this time, I was also able to set up a few game servers for Extra Curricular.
 This was for the same reason I started the Steam group: to let people who like games as art actually play the games they like.
 We got a few game nights to go well, and we got especially high traffic on the Minecraft and Terraria servers.
 Admittedly, those servers were just as full of spammers as the forums were, but they managed to live for a few more months.